 The resulting bank will help to meet the convenience and needs of the communities to be served.
-FUNB will continue to serve the same areas in North Carolina, and it will add FUNB-GA's and FUNB-FL's offices in Georgia and Florida.
-All three banks currently offer a full line of banking services, and there will be no reductions in the products or services as a result of the merger.
-The combined bank will continue to offer a full line of banking products and services.
-The branches in Georgia and Florida will continue to engage in the same business, serving the same communities, that FUNB-GA and FUNB-FL are currently engaged in.
-The merger will permit the resulting bank to better serve its customers and at a lower cost.
-The combined resources, including capital and reserves, of the currently separate banks will provide a more substantial capital cushion for unexpected losses as well as provide business customers with a higher legal lending limit.
+MB will continue to serve the same areas in Iowa and will add MBI's offices in Illinois.
+Both banks currently offer a full line of banking services, and there will be no reductions in the products or services as a result of the merger.
+The branches in Illinois will continue to engage in the same business, serving the same communities, that MBI does today.
+No branch closings are contemplated as a result of this merger since the two banks serve different areas.
+However, as part of its ongoing business plans, MB evaluates its branch system and, as a part of the normal course of business, may close redundant or unprofitable branches.

 Upon completion of the merger, customers of each bank will have available to them a significantly greater number of branches at which to bank.
 Currently, banking is not as convenient as it could be for customers who frequently travel across the state lines or for business customers who have operations in more than one state.
 Following the merger, customers would be dealing with the same bank in the different states and will be able to readily access their accounts with greater convenience.
-No branch closings are contemplated as a result of this merger since the three banks serve different areas.
-However, as part of its ongoing business plans, FUNB and First Union Corporation continually evaluate its branch system, including branches acquired in transactions and, as a part of the normal course of business, may close redundant or unprofitable branches.
-Any such closures will be made in accordance with applicable statutes and regulations, including notification of customers of the branches, and will consider the needs of the community affected.
+Especially benefitting will be those customers who live in one state and work in another, particularly in the Quad Cities metropolitan area.
+The merger will permit MB to better serve its customers and at a lower cost.
+The combined resources, including capital and reserves, of the currently separate banks will provide a more substantial capital cushion for unexpected losses as well as provide business customers with a higher legal lending limit.